josemalonsom/ifx4dd/README.md

 ##DBAL versions supported##

-This version is working with DBAL 2.5.0-RC2.
+This branch attempts to follow the master branch of DBAL, there is a working version with DBAL 2.5.0-RC2 here https://github.com/josemalonsom/ifx4dd/tree/v0.1.1 .

 ##Informix versions supported##